cedardevs/onestop/docs/public-user/cli/quickstart.md

 Find the OneStop OpenAPI spec here- https://app.swaggerhub.com/apis/cedardevs/one-stop_search_api/2.0.0 The `onstop-cli/openapi.go` file was generated using this project- https://github.com/danielgtaylor/openapi-cli-generator

+## Requirements -
+Either golang, docker, or java.

-## Install and run using a docker container (go not required locally)
+## Install and run using a docker container (golang not required)

 `./gradlew cli:build`